Today we sit down with comic book writer Brockton McKinney who recently penned Ehmm Theory for Action Lab Comics.

 A few weeks ago I was asked to review a comic named Ehmm Theory.
-What followed was one of the most unpredictable zaniest comic book adventures I have ever read.
+It was one of the most unpredictable zaniest comic book adventures I have ever read.
 I was amazed at the level of talent present on the indie comic scene.
 These guys are able to do things that mainstream publishers and writers could only dream of.
 The result was a unique and memorable read which features some fancy artwork.
 Fangoria has credited Ehmm Theory #1 with “arguably the best three opening pages of the year so far” and each issue just gets better.
 So, why not get to know one of the creators a bit more?
-Let’s find out where this unique title came from!

 1. What drew you to the wonderful world of horror?